 So, The Plastic Free Shop was born - a 'go to' resource for everyday people, like myself who are wanting to reduce the amount of plastic products they regularly use.
-There really are so many wonderful choices out there designed by innovative, passionate people; I am excited about increasing my range over the coming year and beyond, as my research continues and more fabulous products become available.
+There really are so many wonderful choices out there designed by innovative, passionate people; we are excited about increasing our range over the coming year and beyond, as our research continues and more fabulous products become available.

 All Fired Up